Architecture documentation

 DALP exposes four architecture-facing layers:

-* The platform layer is where operators and integrations enter the system through the Console, the Platform API, and the System Factory.
+* The platform layer is where operators and external integrations enter the system through the Console, the Platform API, and the System Factory.

-* The asset contracts layer enforces token rules on EVM networks through SMART Protocol contracts, identity, claims, and compliance modules.
+* The asset contracts layer enforces token rules on EVM networks through SMART Protocol contracts, identity claims, and compliance modules.

 ## Start here [#start-here]